 - Where will my treatment take place?

 - Will this treatment affect my day-to-day life, such as my ability to attend work/school?

 - Will I need follow-up tests to ensure the treatment has worked?

-- Am I at risk of any effects later on in my life, and if so, is there anything I can do to prevent these before my treatment begins? (for example, some types of cancer treatment can affect a patients fertility, so this is something that is worth considering before starting your treatment)
+- Am I at risk of any effects later in my life, and if so, is there anything I can do to prevent these before my treatment begins?
+(For example, some types of cancer treatment can affect a patient's fertility, so this is something that is worth considering before starting your treatment)

 - Are there any clinical trials available that I could take part in?